Google Chrome and Microsoft Edge do not check certificate revocation state

 Edge (Anaheim)HKEY_LOCAL_MACHINESoftware\Policies\Microsoft\Edge"RequireOnlineRevocationChecksForLocalAnchors"=dword:00000001

-If the lock information cannot be retrieved now, the user will receive a corresponding error message (error code NET::ERR_CERT_UNABLE_TO_CHECK_REVOCATION).
+If the revocation information cannot be retrieved now, the user will receive a corresponding error message (error code NET::ERR_CERT_UNABLE_TO_CHECK_REVOCATION).

 Internet Explorer, on the other hand, will - since a soft-fail is implemented here after all - tacitly accept the certificate in such a case, however, as already described.